vivekpandey1222/Documentation/nagios.md

 **- apt:** It is used to handle the installation, removal, and upgrading of software packages.

- **install:** This tells the magic tool that you want to put a new program on your computer.
+ **- install:** This tells the magic tool that you want to put a new program on your computer.